 Assets are the things businesses own, and the liabilities are what businesses owe on those assets.
 This is important because every business has problems with cash flow occasionally, especially when starting out.
 If businesses have too many bills to pay and not enough assets to pay those bills, they will not survive.

-Solvency relates directly to the balance sheet of a business.
-The balance sheet shows the relationship of the business assets on the one side to its liabilities and equity (ownership) on the other side.
+Solvency relates directly to a business' balance sheet, which shows the relationship of assets on one side to liabilities and equity (ownership) on the other side.

 Solvency Measures or Ratios

-The quick ratio uses only cash and accounts receivable, as these assets are the only ones that can be used to pay of debts quickly, in the case of an emergency cash need.
-The quick ratio is a 1 to 1 ratio, meaning cash and accounts receivable must equal the amount of debt.
+The quick ratio uses only cash and accounts receivable, as these assets are the only ones that can be used to pay off debts quickly, in the case of an emergency cash need.
+The quick ratio is a 1-to-1 ratio, meaning cash and accounts receivable must equal the amount of debt.
 This, as you can imagine, is a more difficult ratio to achieve.

-These ratios are important for the business owner, but also for a lender.
+These ratios are important for both business owners and for lenders.
 If a bank is considering a loan to a business, it will look carefully at these ratios to determine if the business already has too much debt and not enough assets to pay off that debt.

 Solvency, Liquidity, and Viability

-Solvency is also confused with viability.
+Solvency also is confused with viability.
 Viability relates more to the ability of a business to be profitable over a long period of time.
 Businesses with a track record of consistently turning profits year after year have viability.
 This adds to the overall value of a business because of the expectation that it can continue to turn profits moving forward.